hi7/zed/README.md

 # zed
-Display pressed key codes in terminal
+Display file contents and key codes in terminal